metavalent/metavalent.github.io/_posts/2021-03-28-14-12-24-Systemic-Shadow-Work.md

 We do ... um ... perhaps have a bit more work to do.

-> Learn something interesting or valuable here?
-Let us know with ETH 0x1eb2d6E3f26fBBF31B485bbe3e316D6dAd806632, cashtag [$JustBePono](https://cash.app/$JustBePono), or [Patreon](https://patreon.com/metavalent).
-United we stand, together we can.
+> Have you discovered or learned something interesting or valuable here?
+Something that piqued your imagination, creativity, research, discovery, or other academic, philosophical, or spiritual interest?
+Let us know with ETH 0x1eb2d6E3f26fBBF31B485bbe3e316D6dAd806632, Cashtag [$JustBePono](https://cash.app/$JustBePono), or [Patreon](https://patreon.com/metavalent).
+Every action we take in this multiverse, however small, matters and makes a difference.
+So, thank you and blessings, in this very moment!

 And we're more than capable of doing it, but as is so often the case in the human predicament, it often begins with realizing [rock bottom](https://www.facebook.com/watch/?v=203152141151209) of some kind or another.